ryanbarillosofficial/hosts/search_engines/README.md

    - Textual Information
      - Dictionaries
      - Encyclopedias
-   - Referral to Other Websites
+   - Referrals to Other Websites
+   - Topics from Various Subjects to Explore
+     - (This excludes anything dedicated to one topic, like a cookbook recipe search engine)

 If these criterias are met, that site is a <strong>Search Engine</strong>!